 Clearance & Used: $5 - $15

-Learn your knots.
-Learning knots takes lots of practice over a span of time - so practice at home to avoid wasting valuable time outside.
+.
+Learning knots takes practice over a span of time - practice at home to avoid wasting valuable time outside.
 You'll specifically want to learn the figure 8 knot + rethread.
 Always have an experienced partner check your knots.

-Listen and visualize what the authors are teaching.
-Read -> digest -> read again -> practice -> sync with reality -> read again.
-Know the theory behind what you are doing, know why option A is better than option B etc. The more you study the more you'll remember what to do when it really counts.
+When you study visualize what the authors are teaching.
+Read > digest > read again > practice > sync with reality > read again.
+Know the theory behind what you are doing, know why option A is better than option B. The more you study the more you'll remember what to do when it really counts.

 - Climbing Technique